-Figures 15, 16, 17 show an example of the recommended assembly for the HiperPFS-4.
-In this assembly, no insulation pad is required and HiperPFS-4 can be directly connected to the heat sink by mechanical clip or adhesive thermal compound.
+Figures 15, 16, 17 show an example of the recommended assembly for the HiperPFS-3.
+In this assembly, no insulation pad is required and HiperPFS-3 can be directly connected to the heat sink by mechanical clip or adhesive thermal compound.

-It is required, on the PCB, that the heat sink is connected to the HiperPFS-4 source terminal in order to reduce EMI and optimize operation.
+The HiperPFS-3 back metal is electrically connected to the heat sink and the heat sink is required to be connected to the HiperPFS-3 source terminal in order to reduce EMI.